 The field is projected to be highly competitive, and art directors likely will need top-tier credentials and training to remain marketable.

 Salary Ranges and Considerations

-In 2015, the national median annual wage for art directors was $89,760, according to data collected by the BLS.
-The pay scale ranged from less than $47,320 to more than $172,900.
-Art directors in advertising, public relations and similar sectors earned more than $2,000 above the national median.
+In May 2016, the median annual wage for art directors was $89,820, according to data collected by the BLS.
+The pay scale ranged from less than $48,660 to more than $166,400.
+Art directors in advertising, public relations and similar sectors earned above the median salary.

 Positions may differ in title, responsibility and availability based on many factors, including state and regional variables in the employment sector.
 That can affect compensation levels, so it’s important to explore local markets and conditions.

 Education and Training